About Craniosacral Therapy, Practitioner Broehe Karpenko, and the work of Rosewater

 Craniosacral Therapy fits under the umbrella of Massage Therapy: we use manual techniques to support the body's healing responses.
-However, instead of focusing on the musculoskeletal system, Craniosacral Therapy goes a level deeper to the fluids.
-The fluids in the body contain the whole of the matrix for homeostasis as well as communication between the higher coordinating centers and all the rest.
+However, instead of focusing on the musculoskeletal system, Craniosacral Therapy goes a level deeper to the mechanism that cares for and contains the central nervous system; the fluids.
+Cerebral Spinal Fluid (csf) in particular contains the whole of the matrix for homeostasis.
+More, it facilitates the higher glands and coordinating centers and communication between them.
 The fluids contain and maintain the nervous, immune, lymph, endocrine, and musculoskeletal systems.

 About Rosewater Craniosacral and Massage

-Rosewater Craniosacral & Massage is an accumulation of 15 years of licensed body work and 30 years of walking the walk of natural healing.
-What I've learned helps clients to heal from a variety of ailments from chronic neck and back pain, TMJ, migraine headaches, to stress, tension related problems, and more.
+Rosewater Craniosacral & Massage is an accumulation of 15 years of licensed full-time body work and 30+ years of personal healing practices and continuing studies of walking the walk of natural health, in the footsteps of my Grandmother Margaret Stacy and innumerable mentors.

 That's where the magic is anyway.
 It is hard to get there sometimes, that's why help is here.